duartele/Study_Cases/README.md

 # Study_Cases
 Easier problems to start the career of Data Science

-A good way to learning Data Science is creating a accont on kaggle (My profile is https://www.kaggle.com/leandroduarte).
+A good way to learning Data Science is creating a account on kaggle (My profile is https://www.kaggle.com/leandroduarte).

 My projects and competitions are: